signavio/tech-blog/_posts/2019-09-18-caterpillar-hyperledger.md

 ```

 Now navigate back to your fabric-samples folder.
-Here we will use first-network to launch the network.
+Here we will use the *first-network* example to launch the network.
 ```
 cd $GOPATH/src/github.com/hyperledger/fabric-samples/first-network
 ```

-Update the `docker-compose-cli.yaml` with the volumes to include the fabric-chaincode-evm.
+Update the `docker-compose-cli.yaml` and include ``fabric-chaincode-evm`` in the list of *volumes*.

 ```
   cli: